 - Do it in front of a mirror

-- Sometimes these just draw more attention to what you’re doing.
+- A nursing cover can sometimes draw more attention to what you’re doing.
 Practice breastfeeding without one in case you forget it.

 Breastfeeding your new bundle of joy can be hard, or easy, and may be both at different times.
-There are lots of things that you can do to make it easier.
+These are some of things that you can do to make breastfeeding easier.

 What kinds of things have you heard about or done that you felt like it made breastfeeding easier?

 Leave a comment to share with other mamas!
-There is nothing like mama to mama support.
+There is nothing like support and advice from another mom.